ePages-de/epages-docs/apps/events.md

 title: Events
 ---

-Events can be triggered when a customer executes a specific action in a shop.
+Events can be triggered when a customer executes a specific action in an ePages online shop.
-Such an action could be that the customer opens a new page of a shop, or adds a product to the cart.
+This can be e.g. a customer opening a new page of a shop, or adding a product to the cart.
-If you implement an event, your app will be informed about related actions and can react accordingly.
+If you have implemented an event in your application, you will be informed about related actions and can react accordingly.
 Furthermore, your app will receive information related to the event, such as the current page a user is on, or which product was added to the cart.

 These events are available: